Adaptive Redundancy Management for Durable P2P Backup: Performance Evaluation

-In addition to improving the aggregate storage capacity of the system, our scheme impacts both backup and restore operations.
-Fig.~\ref{fig:ttb} and \ref{fig:ttr} report the CDF of the ratio of TTB and TTR over their respective ideal counterparts, minTTB and minTTR.
-These plots are obtained with different values of $w$, for a fixed $\tau=3$ months, and illustrate the results of our mechanism and the availability-based scheme.
-Fig.~\ref{fig:ttb} indicates that, due to a lower redundancy factor, the median of the distribution of TTB is roughly reduced by a factor of four.
+In addition to improving the aggregate storage capacity of the system, our redundancy management scheme impacts both backup and restore operations.
+Figure~\ref{fig:ttb} and \ref{fig:ttr} report the CDF of the ratio of TTB and TTR over their respective ideal counterparts, minTTB and minTTR.
+These plots are obtained with different values of $w$, for a fixed $\tau=3$ months,\footnote{We present results for $\tau=3$ months because the effects of $w$ are more marked.
+We obtain similar qualitative results for larger values of $\tau$.
+Also, for clarity of presentation, we omit the CDF for $w=4$ weeks.} and illustrate the results of our mechanism and that achieved by the availability-based scheme.
+Figure~\ref{fig:ttb} indicates that, due to a lower redundancy factor, the median of the distribution of TTB is roughly reduced by a factor of four.
 Moreover, increasing values of $w$ have essentially little impact on TTB.
-The price to pay for fast backup operations is shown in Fig.~\ref{fig:ttr}: restore operations take more time to complete w.r.t. a traditional approach to redundancy management.
-Here the $w$ parameter plays an important role: for small $w$ values, little redundancy is applied to backup data.
+The price to pay for fast backup operations is shown in Figure~\ref{fig:ttr}: restore operations take more time to complete w.r.t. a traditional approach to redundancy management.
+Here the parameter $w$ plays an important role: for small $w$ values, little redundancy is applied to backup data.
 As such, the opportunity to retrieve enough encoded fragments to restore data is largely affected by peer availability.
 Instead, when $w$ is large, restore operations are more efficient and less sensitive to peer availability.

-In summary, our results support the rationale underlying the design of our redundancy management scheme: TTB is generally several times larger than TTR, even in an ideal case (as shown in Fig.~\ref{fig:minTTR}).
+In summary, our results support the rationale underlying the design of our redundancy management scheme: TTB is generally several times larger than TTR, even in an ideal case (as shown in Figure~\ref{fig:minTTR}).
 Because of this unbalance, we argue that it is reasonable to use a redundancy management scheme that trades longer TTR (which affects only users that suffer a crash) for shorter TTB (which affects all users).

-The main reason for errors on eTTR are due to the fact that the heuristic defined in Eq.~\ref{eq:ettr} assumes $k$ encoded fragments to be downloaded from the $k$ fastest peers that hold backup data.
+Now, we delve into the details of our scheme and study its sensitivity to errors due to the heuristic we use to estimate TTR.
+The main reason for errors on eTTR are due to the fact that the heuristic defined in Equation~\ref{eq:ettr} assumes $k$ encoded fragments to be downloaded from the $k$ fastest peers that hold backup data.
 In practice, however, the $k$ encoded fragments are downloaded from the peers that are available when a restore operation is executed.
 Depending on the bandwidth distribution of the peers in the system, such difference can cause the estimated TTR value to be different from what achieved in practice.